 The taxes associated with flying privately differ depending on the client’s destination and departure location.
 In two previous blog articles, we broke down the different types of taxes and how they affect jet charter rates.
-You can read them here and here.
+You can read them taxes part 1 and taxes part 2.

 What can I do to secure a safe, affordable, and reliable private jet?